 Long-term heroin abuse can take a major toll on your physical health.
 Medications and behavioral therapies are the most common forms of treatment for heroin addiction.

-How is Long-term Heroin Addiction Treated?
+How Is Long-term Heroin Addiction Treated?

-Heroin addiction, especially long-term use of the drug, can be absolutely devastating to every aspect of an individual’s life.
-Therefore, it is important for a person to seek help after long-term heroin abuse.
-Call 800-934-1582(Who Answers?) now to find safe, reliable rehab centers where you can put an end to your heroin addiction.
+Heroin addiction, especially when it occurs over a long period of time, can be absolutely devastating to every aspect of an individual’s life.
+Call 800-934-1582(Sponsored) now to find safe, reliable rehab centers where you can put an end to your heroin addiction and reclaim the life you deserve.

 - A high tolerance for the drug